brianhumphreys/Threading_Semaphores/README.md

-<<<<<<< HEAD
 Threading Library
 By Brian Humphreys

-This file is a simple threading library which can be interfaced with by three simple functions: `pthread_create()`, `pthread_self()` and `pthread_exit()`.
+This file is a simple threading library which can be interfaced in the same way as the `pthread` library and the `sem_t` library.
+The difference here is that both the thread pool and the semaphore pool are both implemented using linked lists and are much more dynamic than the common implementation of fixed sized arrays.

-Each thread is maintained by a Thread (Fiber) Control Block which allows aacess to the threads stack, ID, context and start_routine.
+Each thread is maintained by a Thread (Fiber) Control Block which allows access to the threads stack, ID, context and start_routine.
 The library is preemptive and switches between threads ever 50ms.
 When switching, the signal handler will save the current context and then call on the scheduler to start the next waiting thread by a round robin approach.

 `pthread_create()`:  In this function, I set the context of the new thread and add it to the FCB (fiber) struct list.